Granby Zoo: Oceania

-The Oceania section has a selection of different habitats.
-From the aquarium to the Australian Safari, they have many creatures from Oceania itself.
-To list a few: The Eastern Kangaroo, Cownose ray, Blacktip Reef Shark, Emu, Green Sea Turtle, Bennett's Wallaby, Barn Owl, Black Swan, Moon Jellyfish, and Rainbow Lorikeet.
-The large aquarium allows visitors to touch the stingrays.
-Also, during your "Australian Safari" you may encounter a Kangaroo crossing your path.
-You may even feed the Lorikeets.
-This is the most hands on section of the zoo.
+The Oceania section has a selection of different habitats, such as an aquarium and Australian Safari.
+Creatures include the Eastern Kangaroo, Cownose ray, Blacktip Reef Shark, Emu, Green Sea Turtle, Bennett's Wallaby, Barn Owl, Black Swan, Moon Jellyfish, and Rainbow Lorikeet.
+The aquarium allows visitors to touch the stingrays.
+The Australian Safari allows visitors to encounter a kangaroo crossing the path and to feed the lorikeets.

 South America

 Animals include Andean condors, Jaguars, Boas, and Alligators.

 2024 labour dispute

 Of the zoo's 830 employees, 130 are unionized.
 Their collective agreement expired on 31 December 2023.
 After negotiations stalled, the union adopted a ten-day strike mandate, and three strike days took place in July 2024.

 On 22 July, management made a final offer, which was rejected.
 On 26 July, the union voted 91% in favour of an unlimited general strike but did not launch it.
 On 29 July, the zoo declared a lockout, and the facility remained open to visitors.

 During the summer, the zoo received 446,000 visitors, about 4,000 fewer than in 2023, below the target of 475,000.

 Talks improved in November 2024, with both sides noting progress.

 After 73 bargaining sessions, including 64 with a Ministry of Labour representative, a tentative agreement was reached on 20 February 2025 and approved by 99% of members.